-As of March 31, 2004, we had \$927 (Canadian) million in intercompany debt between our US and Canadian subsidiaries.
-This debt is denominated in Canadian dollars and therefore is subject to translation gains and losses in terms of US dollars.
-While the gains and loss due to translation are eliminated in consolidation for financial reporting purposes, the tax effect is not because the translation of the Canadian balance into US dollars occurs outside of the tax reporting entities and therefore creates a tax difference.
+As of June 30, 2004, we had \$946 (Canadian) million in intercompany debt between our U.S. and Canadian subsidiaries.
+This debt is denominated in Canadian dollars and therefore is subject to translation gains and losses in terms of U.S. dollars.
+While the gains and loss due to translation are eliminated in consolidation for financial reporting purposes, the tax effect is not because the translation of the Canadian balance into U.S. dollars occurs outside of the tax reporting entities and therefore creates a tax difference.
 For each \$.01 change in the exchange rate, our annual tax expense (benefit) changes by \$3.6 million.

 Our OSB products are sold as commodities and therefore sales prices fluctuate daily based on market factors over which we have little or no control.
-OSB accounted for over 65% of our sales in the first quarter of 2004.
+OSB accounted for almost 65% of our sales in the first six months of 2004.
 With an annual capacity of 5.8 billion square feet (3/8" basis) or 5.0 billion square feet (7/16" basis), a \$1 change in the annual average price on 7/16" basis would change annual pre-tax profits by approximately \$5.0 million.